anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 Location: Ruth's amazing new studio "The Yoga Rooms", Carlisle: [The Yoga Rooms](https://www.theyogaroomscarlisle.co.uk/)

-For Yoga Teachers with 200 hour qualification who want to evolve their personal and professional practice, plus gain deeper knowledge of Yoga as a Science and Philosophy to help people know themselves.
+Mainly for Yoga Teachers with 200 hour qualification who want to evolve their personal and professional practice, plus gain deeper knowledge of Yoga as a Science and Philosophy to help people know themselves.
 If you complete the course successfully, you will be awarded an Inner Fire 300hour certificate.

 Threaded through the course will be: